 Proposals can be made by full members or honorary members of the German Botanical Society only.
 No one can propose his/her own PhD thesis.

-Proposals should be sent in three copies and should comprise a written outline why the thesis is of special value, a Curriculum Vitae, and a publication list of the proposed candidate, if available.
+Proposals should comprise a written outline why the thesis is of special value, a Curriculum Vitae, and a publication list of the proposed candidate, if available.

 The award winner is obliged to present his/her thesis in an oral presentation of about 30 minutes after the presentation of the prize.
 The oral presentation will be integrated into the programme of the annual conference of the German Botanical Society (Botanikertagung).
 The manuscript of the oral presentation will be submitted to the editors of Plant Biology.